Architecture of Uzbekistan: Registan

 In the 11th and 12th centuries, Samarkand became one of the major cities in the region.
-The public square in Registan was termed "the noblest public square in the world" by Lord Curzon, and it remains the main artwork and heart of the ancient city.
+The city's historic public square, the Registan, was termed "the noblest public square in the world" by Lord Curzon, and it remains the main artwork and heart of the ancient city.

-Registan is framed by three madrasas (Islamic schools) of distinctive Islamic architecture: the Ulugh Beg Madrasah (1417–1420), the Tilla-Kari Madrasah (1646–1660), and the Sher-Dar Madrasah (1619–1636).
+The Registan is framed by three madrasas (Islamic schools) of distinctive Islamic architecture: the Ulugh Beg Madrasa (1417–1420), the Tilakari Madrasa (1646–1660), and the Sherdar Madrasa (1619–1636).

 The Ulugh Beg Madrasa was built in the Timurid Empire era of Timur, known as Tamerlane.
 The madrasa features a lancet-arch (pishtaq), or main square entrance.
 High minarets highlight each corner.
 There is a mosaic panel over the entrance arch, which was decorated by geometrical, stylized ornaments.
 The building consists of a mosque and lecture rooms, specialized for student use.
 The walls have magnificent art galleries along the axes.

-The Sher-Dar and Tilya-Kori madrasas were built in the 17th century ordered by Uzbek ruler of Samarkand, Yalangtoʻsh Bakhodir.
+The Sherdar and Tilakari madrasas were built in the 17th century ordered by Uzbek ruler of Samarkand, Yalangtoʻsh Bakhodir.
 Tiger mosaics appear on the face of each madrasa.